MannyP31/100-days-of-code/log.md

 30.(May 17, 2021)-DAY 30 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

 Learned image processing using MATLAB.
 Thanks to Pantech Recruits for conducting an amazing webinar!

+31.(May 18, 2021)-DAY 31 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

+Solved some 10 days of js problems on hackerrank and was awarded my 2rd star⭐